Tight-Line/podmd/memory-bank/codeStandards.md

 - Encrypt sensitive fields (e.g., passwords, API keys) at the application level.
 - Never store secrets in plaintext.

+### Identity & User Management Standards

+- Create sealed `ApplicationUser` class that extends `IdentityUser` for custom user properties.
+- Use `IdentityDbContext<ApplicationUser>` or inherit from it for user management database context.
+- Register Identity services with `builder.Services.AddIdentity<ApplicationUser, IdentityRole>()`.
+- Configure Identity stores with `AddEntityFrameworkStores<ApplicationDbContext>()`.
+- Use `UserManager<ApplicationUser>` for all user management operations (create, update, delete, password validation).
+- Identity tables (AspNetUsers, AspNetRoles, etc.) follow the same naming and migration standards.
+- Initially create "Admin" and "Member" roles in the database migration or startup seeding.

 ### EF Core Configuration

 - Entity configurations in `Infrastructure/Persistence/Configurations/`.
 - Avoid coupling domain entities directly to EF Core; use shadow properties if needed.
+- Configure DbContext with `options.UseMySql()` using Pomelo.EntityFrameworkCore.MySql provider.
+- Retrieve connection string from `IConfiguration` using `configuration.GetConnectionString("<db>")`.
+- Call `dbContext.Database.Migrate()` on application startup in Development environment only.

 ### Naming Conventions